-The Scribbler is an attractive printing pen which is made more so by its unique surface coloring and the option to choose your favorite color.
+The Scribbler is an attractive printing pen that is made more so by its unique surface coloring and the option to choose your favorite color.
 Like its counterparts above, it makes use of heat to melt plastic filaments and employs an extrusion process with rapid cooling when printing out materials.
 The ergonomically built Scribbler 3D pen is fun to use and it spots a display screen on its top surface to aid its use while tweaking its settings.
 Its features include:

-- Display Screen: unlike its older versions, the Scribbler V3 spots a display screen which reads out the changes you input via its settings control buttons.
+- Display Screen: unlike its older versions, the Scribbler V3 spots a display screen that reads out the changes you input via its settings control buttons.
 This simplifies using the device as you can now take advantage of the prompts it provides.

-- Adjustable Settings: the Scribbler also comes equipped with adjustable speed buttons for managing its flow speed, thermal buttons for varying heat produced according to your material’s melting point and a set of instructions on how to get the best put of your 3D printing pen.
+- Adjustable Settings: the Scribbler also comes equipped with adjustable speed buttons for managing its flow speed, thermal buttons for varying heat produced according to your material’s melting point and a set of instructions on how to get the best out of your 3D printing pen.

 - Ergonomic Design: a look at the shape and arrangement of the Scribbler’s buttons showcases a well thought out design that simplifies handling.
-The pen is easy to grasp and maneuver with regardless of modeling angle or the surface area you choose to work on.
+The pen is easy to grasp and maneuver with regardless of the modeling angle or the surface area you choose to work on.